 Virtual reality is a place where technology meets art and creativity.
-While professionals use VR in design industry, arts, engineering, etc., for others, it can be a creative outlet and fun pastime.
+Professionals already use VR in the design industry, arts, engineering, etc. For others, it can be a creative outlet and a fun pastime.

 Tilt Brush is a good example.
 The app/game enables users to paint in 3D space.
 Using their room as a canvas and a controller as a 3D brush, they can create life-sized virtual objects, step into their artwork and walk around it, fully immersing themselves in the creative process.
 The virtual palette ranges from ink to fire.

 VR and entertainment are a match made in heaven.
 The combination of cutting-edge technologies and experiences targeting human senses and emotions has extraordinary commercial potential.
 Moreover, the industries stimulate each other’s growth, attracting more consumers, investments, and creators.

 Virtual reality adds a new dimension to traditional media and forms of entertainment and allows more personalized experiences.
 For example, owners of VR headsets can enjoy a music concert, movie night, or art gallery tour in the comfort of their homes.

 Those who like going out can get a thrill at XD cinemas, VR-powered rides in theme parks, or arcades with various VR simulator games.
 More high-brow VR entertainment is available in museums and art galleries, and theatres begin to experiment with the medium as well.